-Here, then, is a hair from my own head.
-I cut off about half-an-inch of its length, and, laying it between two plates of glass, put it upon the stage of the microscope.
-I now apply a power of 600 diameters; that is, the apparent increase of thickness is the same as if six hundred of these hairs were placed side by side.
+about half an inch of its length, and, laying it between two plates of glass, put it upon the stage of the microscope.
+I now apply a power of 600 diameters; that is, the apparent increase of size is the same as if six hundred of these hairs were placed side by side.
 Now, with this eye-piece micrometer, we will first of all measure its diameter.

-You see, crossing the bright circular field of HUMAN HAIR. view, a semi-pellucid cylindrical object; that is the hair.
+You see, crossing the bright circular field of view, a semi-pellucid cylindrical object; that is the hair.
 You see also a number of fine lines drawn parallel to each other, exactly like those on an ivory rule or scale, with every fifth line longer than the rest, and every tenth longer still.
 This is the micrometer, or scale by which we measure objects; and the difference in the length of the lines, you will readily guess, is merely a device to facilitate the counting of them.
-By moving the stage up or down, or to either side, we easily bring the hair exactly into the centre of the field; and now, by adjusting the eye-piece, we make the scale to lie directly across the hair, at right angles with its length.
-Thus we see that its diameter covers just thirty of the fine lines; and as, with this magnifying power, each line represents 1-10,000th of an inch, the hair is 30-10,000ths, $=\frac{1}{333}$ rd of an inch, in diameter.
+By moving the stage up or down, or to either side, we easily get the hair to be exactly in the centre of the field; and now, by adjusting the eye-piece, we make the scale to lie directly across the hair, at right angles with its length.
+Thus we see that its diameter covers just thirty of the fine lines; and as, with this magnifying power, each line represents 1-10,000th of an inch, the hair is 30-10,000ths, $=\frac{1}{353}$ rd of an inch, in diameter.